 The Galaxy Tab S7 and iPad Pro are very similar — they both represent the best tablet you can get for their respective operating systems.
-Android still has plenty of quirks when used on a tablet, but if you can overlook those, the Tab S7 is an absolute joy to use.
+Android still has plenty of quirks when used on a tablet, but the Tab S7 is an absolute joy to use if you can overlook those.
 It's fast, has a great display, and is a much better overall value.
-Apple's latest iPad Pro isn't a good fit if you have a tight budget, but thanks to incredible technical specs and software that's truly optimized for the big screen, it still stands out as the better overall tablet (assuming you don't mind iOS).
+Apple's latest iPad Pro isn't a good fit if you have a tight budget.
+However, thanks to incredible technical specs and software that's truly optimized for the big screen, it still stands out as the better overall tablet (assuming you don't mind iOS).

 When comparing an Android tablet against an iPad, your first instinct might be to think that they're drastically different from one another.
-In the case of the Galaxy Tab S7 and iPad Pro, however, that's not necessarily the case.
-While the software on each one is certainly night and day, the hardware that powers the tablets is very similar.
+However, in the case of the Galaxy Tab S7 and iPad Pro, that's not necessarily the case.
+While the software on each one is certainly night and day, the tablets' hardware is very similar.

 Right off the bat, we have the displays.
 Both the Galaxy Tab S7 and iPad Pro feature 11-inch LCD panels with a 120Hz refresh rate.
 The resolutions are slightly different, but this has more to do with the shapes of the screens than anything else.
 No matter which tablet you get, you'll be treated to an excellent display that looks and feels as good as you could ask for.

 Performance is another area where both tablets shine.
-While Apple's A12Z Bionic is technically more capable than the Snapdragon 865+ found in the Tab S7, both chipsets are more than fast enough for any task you throw at them.
-Whether it be running multiple apps side-by-side or playing graphically-intense games, either device has you covered.
+Apple's M1 chips are arguably more capable than the Snapdragon 865+ found in the Tab S7, but both chipsets are more than fast enough for any task you throw at them.
+Whether it be running multiple apps side-by-side or playing graphically intense games, either device has you covered.

-Factor all of that together with great battery life between both tablets, ample storage options, and decent cameras should you find yourself needing to take a quick photo or hop in a video call, and it can get a little difficult to see what makes these tablets so different from one another.
+Factor all of that together, with great battery life between both tablets, ample storage options, and decent cameras should you find yourself needing to take a quick photo or hop in a video call.
+It can get a little difficult to see what makes these tablets so different from one another.

 |Operating System||Android 10